Coronavirus NYC News: New York City plan to reopen schools coming next week, de Blasio says

 But with the rising cases, much of the city might soon become an orange zone which would then give the state authority over schools.

 "Parents have been completely left out of this process.
-We have no seat at the table and we are here to take our seat at the table," said Daniela Jampel, a parent.
+We have no seat at the table and we are here to take our seat at the table," said Daniela Jampel, a parent and organizer.

+About a dozen parents from Keep NYC Schools Open along with Brooklyn Borough President Eric Adams, demanding answers on how schools will be reopened.

+"I was furious two weeks ago, I was furious last week when schools closed and I'm furious today that schools are still closed and that my daughter is standing right next to me,"

 One week ago, parents marched down Park Row to the gates of City Hall to deliver a petition with more than 12,000 signatures on it, demanding schools reopen.